dignas/moddet_proj/README.md

-# moddet_proj
+# Deterministic modelling – project
-Modelling of pigment distribution in animal skin
+Modelling pigment distribution in animal skin

+Using Fitzhugh-Nagumo model we're simulating how patterns on animal skin are created.

+Different shapes and sizes of the animal will be tested and compared.